 4. FHA requires a credit and income check to assess the ability and willingness to pay taxes and homeowners insurance after the reverse mortgage is closed.

-Although this is a home loan, the best reverse mortgage companies do not expect you to repay the initial interest rate and corresponding fees while you are still living in the home or until you decide to sell the property.
+Although this is a home loan, the best companies do not expect you to repay the initial interest rate and corresponding fees while you are still living in the home or until you decide to sell the property.
 However, you are still responsible for paying property taxes and homeowners insurance, as well as home repairs and maintenance.

-With a reverse mortgage for seniors, you may receive lifetime monthly tenure payments or a growing credit line from Reno reverse mortgage lenders.
+With a HECM for seniors, you may receive lifetime monthly tenure payments or a growing credit line from Reno reverse mortgage lenders.
 Growing a credit line is the most popular option.
 The dollar amount of the monthly payments and/or credit line will vary depending on the age of the youngest homeowner, the value of your home, current interest rates, the type of distribution, and the amount of equity.
 Your CRMP® will take a look at current interest rates and home values when determining your eligibility amounts for a reverse mortgage.

-Benefits of a Reverse Mortgage For Seniors
+Benefits of a HECM For Seniors

 Flexible Payment Options